Shaurya Aur Anokhi Ki Kahani: Plot

 The next day in college Anokhi faints, but Shaurya revives her.
 Shaurya drops Anokhi home and discovers that the reason behind the breakup is something else.
 Shaurya forces her to reveal everything.
 On hearing the truth while Anokhi tries to apologize to Shaurya, he is disappointed as Anokhi didn't take a stand for their love and decided to leave him just like his mother did.
 He proclaims that their relationship is over and leaves the house.
-Later on, Shaurya brings Shaan, Aastha, Babli and Ahir together and plan to marry Anokhi again with all the rituals and marital vows but they decide to keep it a secret from Anokhi for the time-being.
+Later on, Shaurya brings Shaan, Aastha, Babli and Ahir together and plans to marry Anokhi again with all the rituals and marital vows but they decide to keep it a secret from Anokhi for the time-being.
 While Anokhi regrets her actions for losing Shaurya forever, Shaurya goes to Kapurthala to meet the Bhallas to convince them for the marriage.
-They agree wholeheartedly.
+They agree wholeheartedly since the proposal is from such a successful boy.
 The next day, Shaurya confronts Tej and announces in front of the Sabherwals that he will marry Anokhi again, to everyone's surprise.
 He also informs that Aastha will be a part of the ceremony.
 Later at the college, Anokhi learns about Shaurya's marriage but is under the illusion that he is marrying Shagun.
 Shaurya then asks Anokhi if she would be able to prepare decorations for the wedding alongside Babli.
 Anokhi reluctantly agrees showing that she can move on.
 Wedding preparations and festivities begin.

 On the day of shagan, Kanchan tells Shaurya about Devi's fake heart attack leaving Shaurya completely broken.
 He confronts Devi and tells her that they have lost his trust.
 While Anokhi continues to believe that Shaurya will marry Shagun, Aastha and Babli conduct the rituals of shagan stealthily without making her feel suspicious about anything.
 The next day, for the Mehndi, Shaurya secretly makes the Mehndi artist write his name on Anokhi's hand, leaving her surprised.
 By the end of the ceremony, unable to handle herself, and on Reema's insistence, Anokhi ends up confessing her love for Shaurya and requests him to stop the wedding.
-At that moment, Shaurya reveals that it's their wedding and tells that this was a plan to make Anokhi realise that they cannot live without each other and shouldn't give up on their love.
+At that moment, Shaurya reveals that it's their wedding and tells that this was a plan to make Anokhi realise that they cannot live without each other and she shouldn't give up on their love.
 They embrace as both the Bhallas and the Sabherwals join in their happiness.
 During the haldi function Ramesh apologizes to his daughters and reconciles with them.
 On the other side, Devi who was so far away from the wedding ceremonies arrives as well.
 After the haldi function, both Shaurya and Anokhi prepare for their wedding.